I agree for National Accident Helpline to contact me.

 What are my employer's responsibilities for preventing a scaffolding accident at work?

-If your employer fails in this duty and you are injured in a scaffolding accident, you will likely have the right to make a no win no fee accident at work compensation claim.
+The Health and Safety at Work etc Act 1974 obliges employers to keep you safe while working.
+If your employer breaches this legal duty and you are injured in a scaffolding accident, you're probably eligible to make a no win no fee accident at work compensation claim.

-• Maintaining an official accident report book.
+• Maintain an official accident report book.

 What are my rights at work?